About Me

 Since moving to London as a student in June 2001, I have become even more interested in helping people and learned that I could sense peoples’ pain and aid them.
 For example my English teacher suffered from bad headaches.
 I could sense he had tensed shoulders and administered acupressure (Tsubo) on one side of his shoulder.
 His headache stopped.

 One of my teachers was a Reiki master and introduced me to Reiki, and I obtained attunement in May 2002.
 It took time to treat my body, but once I experience the wonderful results I was keen to learn more and help others.
 When I moved to Inverness, I started to study Complementary Therapies without even realizing Reiki was a part of the course.
-It was a great time to pursue and I enjoyed it alot.
+It was a great time to pursue and I enjoyed it a lot.
 I became more confident about treating people during my case studies of TCM Reflexology, Sports Therapy and Clinical Aromatherapy.
 When I achieved my HND qualification I decided to start my own business “HARMONY” based on my client relations.
-Furthermore, I have achieved my BSc Complementary Therapies, Reflexology (2008) in Napier University in Edinburgh when I was working as a complemtary therapist in Inverness.
+Furthermore, I have achieved my BSc Complementary Therapies, Reflexology (2008) in Napier University in Edinburgh when I was working as a complementary therapist in Inverness.

 And then I continued on to achieve BA(Hons) Complementary Healthcare in Edinburgh Napier University.
 I wrote a reflexology dissertation (2010) about hands on treatments that was titled ” A qualitative exploratory study into the effects of reflexology treatment for a mixed gender group of elderly residents in a nursing home”.
-The responses to the treatments were successful.
-For instance, stroke patient’s saliva leaking ceased and his speech impairment diminished.
-Grand mal epilepsy patient’s mobility improved and his speech impairment also diminished.
-Self empowerment increased.